 - Web3 stack - decentralized/smart contract layer.
 Sometimes considered part of Frontend stack or part of Backend stack

 So as it seems it sometimes does not sound easy to assign certain part of the layer to specific tech stack.
-It could be a matter of dispute for example - is REDIS part of DevOps or Backend?
+It could be a matter of dispute for example - is Redis part of DevOps or Backend?
 But really, that classification is not as important as actual relations between different stacks - but I will come back to this later.
 For now, another observation can be noticed that tech stack of web application has grown over time:

 - Frontend only website - this were the simplest websites written in HTML.
 One might argue that you needed server (like Apache) to provide even for a simple HTML website, but on the other hand you could run it locally without server, just using your browser.
 So this included most often HTML and JS

 - Frontend + backend + server - now here is jump from one to three stacks.
 When need to have dynamic websites emerged, PHP was introduced.
 So now HTML websites to be dynamic could use PHP backend.
 But PHP backend requires a server to run.
-So you actually needed 3 stacks to run such application (I'm considering "server" equivaent to Apache in here).
+So you actually needed 3 stacks to run such application (I'm considering "server" equivalent to Apache in here).

 - Frontend + backend + server + database - now here comes the fun part, because when you allow to store and reuse data, you can do very wide amount of tasks - starting from simple "guest book" or user management, to very complex applications.
 And here it is worth noting that there are few most common setups for such approach, such as: